mhapach/projectversions/readme.md

     php artisan pv:commit

     Which should commit last changes into VCS and print the new version number in file project.info in root folder of project

-    Example of project.info
+    Example of project.info file
     ---------------------------------------
     Project=Laravel
     Description=New build commit
     Date=2020-05-22 01:42:27
     Version=1.1.2.12345-Beta

-    Examples of usage artisan commands (attansion run all examples from root folder of project:
+    Examples of usage artisan commands (attention run all examples from root folder of project:

     Example 1 (source version 1.1.2.12345-Beta)
     Command: php artisan pv:commit versionNumber (the same as: php artisan pv:commit versionNumber=+1)